Anastasia Dobromyslova

 Anastasia Petrovna Dobromyslova-Martin (Анастаси́я Петро́вна Добромы́слова; born 26 September 1984) is a professional darts player.
 She is a three-time Women's World Professional Darts Champion of the British Darts Organisation (BDO).

 After winning her first title in 2008, Dobromyslova decided to join the rival male-dominated Professional Darts Corporation (PDC) to play in their World Championship in 2009.
 After rejoining the BDO in 2011, she won her second World Championship in 2012 and a third in 2013.

 Dobromyslova uses the song "Bring Me to Life" by Evanescence.
-She carries the name From Russia with Love, although she has stated herself that it is not an official nickname.
+She carries the name From Russia with Love, although she has stated that it is not an official nickname.
 She is more commonly known as just Anastasia due to the difficulty English-speaking commentators and announcers have pronouncing her surname.

 Career

 Dobromyslova started to play darts at the age of 12, and has won the Russian National Championship a total of 10 times.
 According to Dobromyslova, it was quite easy because hardly anyone played the game in Russia.
 She won the Girls' World Masters title in 2001 and won the WDF Europe Youth Cup singles title in 2001 and 2002.

 She made her professional major debut at the 2004 Bavaria World Darts Trophy, where she beat Trina Gulliver in the quarter-final, averaging 90.
 After beating Mieke de Boer in the semis, she lost to Francis Hoenselaar in the final.

 In 2007, Dobromyslova made her debut in the BDO World Championship at Lakeside, as the number 4 seed, reaching the semi-finals.
 After beating Sweden's Carina Ekberg in the quarter-finals, she fell to eventual winner, Trina Gulliver.
 During the year, she won the England Open and the British Open, amongst several other singles titles across Europe.
 In October, she represented Russia in the 2007 WDF World Cup in the Netherlands, and won the ladies' pairs title with Irina Armstrong.

 In 2008, she returned to Lakeside, again as the number 4 seed, for the World Championship.
 She defeated Dee Bateman in the first round and Stephanie Smee in the semi-finals, before defeating Trina Gulliver in the final by two sets to nil, ending Gulliver's seven-year unbeaten run as world champion.

 Dobromyslova made headlines when she qualified for the 2008 UK Open, a PDC major tournament, by winning through the Pub Qualifiers event, beating Darren Place 5–2 and Pete Galloway 5–0.
 In the first round, she was drawn to play Robert Thornton, who was also a BDO player who won through the Pub Qualifiers, and was the reigning World Masters champion.
 Thornton narrowly won 6–5.

 She was named the number one seed for the 2008 Zuiderduin Masters, but was excluded from playing by the Dutch authorities after problems with her visa, and was forced to withdraw.
 She was replaced by Lisa Ashton.